hthuwal/ARC-Challenge/notes/progress_report.md

     + Its been 28 hours its still running.
     + Need to find a way to parallelize this.
 - Created an Issue regarding this on their repository.
+- If no inbuilt support might try running it 32 times on 32 splits of the file.

 #### Solving Issue with Mausam's OpenIE